-Do I have to take part in this study?
+Does your child have to take part in this study?

 No. Participation is entirely voluntary.
 It is up to you to decide to join the study.
-If you agree to take part, we will ask you to sign a consent form like the one overleaf.
-You are free to withdraw at any point.
-Participation in the study will not affect your routine care.
+If you agree to your child taking part, we will ask you to sign a consent form like the one overleaf.
+You are free to withdraw your child at any point.
+Participation in the study will not affect your child's clinical care/treatment.